 Author of The Art and Science Of Flying Helicopters and its sequel, Cyclic & Collective, Shawn Coyle has flown more types of helicopters than almost any other pilot in America.
 His range of experience spans production test flying, medevac missions, and training.
 He is a former instructor at the US Navy Test Pilot School, the National Test Pilot School and the Empire Test Pilot School.

-Our representative at Tiger Helicopters, Miguel is also an FAA CFII and a medical doctor.
+One of our representatives in the USA, Miguel is also an FAA CFII and a medical doctor.